 - Intensity vs. Volume

 Your running background and current fitness are the primary factors to consider when deciding how many miles per week to run throughout marathon training.

 Before you plan out your peak weekly mileage, you must consider what sort of mileage you have been able to handle safely and healthily before in training.
-I say safely and healthily because if every single time you have run 50 miles or more you incurred a stress fracture, then your body can’t handle that mileage.
+Yes, healthily – long-term health matters more than a single race.
+If every time you exceed run 50 miles per week you experience a stress fracture, then your body can’t handle that mileage.

-While the 16-20 weeks of marathon training are ideal for increasing your mileage, don’t increase too drastically past what you previously handled.
+The 16-20 weeks of marathon training are ideal for increasing your mileage.
+However, don’t increase too drastically past what you previously handled.
 If the most you’ve ever run in 35 miles per week, don’t aim to run 70 miles per week.
 If you’ve been running 30-45 miles consistently for over a year, then you can safely strive for 50-55 miles during your training.

 You must also consider time on your feet.
-One of the reasons elite runners can tolerate weekly mileages upwards of 100 miles per week is because their easy runs are still at a faster pace than many of us can run a 5K.
-12 miles as an easy run isn’t as bad when you consider elites are running that in 90 minutes or less.
+One of the reasons elite runners can tolerate weekly mileages upwards of 100 miles per week is because they cover more miles in less time.
+10 miles as an easy run isn’t as bad when you consider elites are running that in 75 minutes or less.
 Most elites also split their daily mileage into two runs per day.

 Dr. Jason Karp argued for running by time in a recent podcast interview: “Your legs have no idea what 26.2 miles are… Your body knows two things: how hard it’s working and how long it’s working.
 So your body senses that it’s working 3 hours at 80% of your VO2max.
 That’s what your body knows and that’s what represents the stress.”